JordanEvans/Diego/README.md

 To get help spelling a word, type as much of the word as you can and press the tab button.
 Hit spacebar if you find word.
 Hit Escape key to cancel completion.

-<b>Rename Story/Save As</b>

-Double click the story title in the Story View.
-Type in new name.

 <b>Name/Rename A Scene Title</b>

 Double click the scene title in the Scene View.
 Type in new name.